stenhaug/website_ben_stenhaug/content/finance/roth_vs_traditional.md

 showpagemeta: yes
 ---

-In [**saving for retirement**](https://www.benstenhaug.com/finance/investing_for_retirement/), we talked about a generic retirement account, but there are actually two types.
+In [**saving for retirement**](https://www.benstenhaug.com/finance/investing_for_retirement/), we talked about a generic retirement account, but there are actually two types:

-With a Roth retirement account, you invest money that you already paid income taxes on.
+- With a Roth retirement account, you invest money that you already paid income taxes on.
 This is how just about all money works: You earn income, pay income taxes, and then get to use the remainder for investing or consuming.

-.
-With a Traditional retirement account, you don’t pay income taxes until retirement (sometimes called tax-deferred accounts — you’re deferring paying taxes until retirement).
+- With a Traditional retirement account, you don’t pay income taxes until retirement (sometimes called tax-deferred accounts — you’re deferring paying taxes until retirement).
 This could be a good option if you’ll pay a lower tax rate when you retire.

 To make this clear, imagine you make $1000 in pre-tax income that you want to save for retirement, your income tax rate right now is 30%, your income tax rate when you retire will be 20%, and your investments will be multiplied by ten between now and retirement.